valencik/mastersAPSC/documents/thesis/thesis.md

 The `<AUTHORS >` field is a comma separated list of author names.
 The author list is one of the key relational components of the data, establishing links between papers and other authors.
 The `<TITLE   >` field is a free text field representing the title of the reference with a custom set of abbreviations for special characters like Greek letters.
-These abbreviations are detailed in the NSR coding manual @winchell2007nuclear.
+These abbreviations are detailed in the NSR coding manual @nsr-manual.
 In this work, the abbreviations have been translated to \LaTeX.
 The `<DOI     >` field contains the digital object identifier code that uniquely links to the source document's metadata.
 While not strictly necessary, the DOI often has a URL associated with it that links to the source document on the website of the publishing journal @wiki-DOI.